4d/docs/docs/Concepts/dt_object.md

 The `{}` operator allows you to create an **object literal**.
 An object literal is a semi-column separated list of zero or more pairs of property names and associated values of an object, enclosed in curly braces (`{}`).
 The object literal syntax creates empty or filled objects.

 Since any property value is considered an expression, you can create sub-objects using `{}` in property values.
+You can also create and reference **collection literals**.

 Examples: